Angola Register Travel insurance Destinations

 Exercise a high degree of caution in Angola due to high levels of crime throughout the country, as well as the presence of landmines and unexploded ordnance on roads and bridges in certain areas.

 Avoid non-essential travel to the provinces of Cabinda and Lunda Norte due to security concerns.
-Because these areas are not easily accessible, the ability of the Embassy of Canada in Harare and the Consulate of Canada in Luanda to offer assistance is severely limited or non-existent.
+Because these areas are not easily accessible, the ability of the Embassy of Canada to Zimbabwe in Harare and the Consulate of Canada in Luanda to offer assistance is severely limited or non-existent.

 Travel Health Notice - Zika virus